 A Word of Caution

-As mentioned above, your weight can affect your and your baby’s health significantly.
+As mentioned above, your weight can affect your health as well as your baby’s health significantly.
 Having healthy weight before pregnancy is considered ideal, but if you are obese or overweight, you don’t need to cut down your calorie intake drastically or exercise too much.
 Consult your doctor before you decide anything.
 Instead of weight loss, you should focus on weight management.